hoyjustin/NudeSolutionsApp/README.md

 The solution can be started through Visual Studio...

 Alternatively, you can also:
-1. Run 'npm start' at the 'client-app' directory to run the app in development mode
+1. Run 'npm start' at the 'client-app' directory to run the client-side app in development mode
 2. Point a browser to 'localhost:3000' and you're up and running!